 The Case for Rail in Oxfordshire

-Question 2

-Respondents are asked whether we have identified the corridors where better rail services could make a difference to both travel choice and congestion.
+Question 2 Respondents are asked whether we have identified the could make a difference to both travel choice and correct or both travel cho

 Yes 64% (35)

 No 36% (20)

 Question 3

 Respondents are asked whether there are other road corridors in Oxfordshire where rail services could be further improved.

+48% (24)

-Yes - there are other rail corridors to consider; tell us below
+Yes - there are other rail corridors to consider; tell us below 52% (26)

-No - all corridors have been identified 48% (24)
+No - all corridors have been identified

-52% (26)

 What are the other road corridors in Oxfordshire where rail services could be further improved?

-11

 Wantage to Didcot, via new Grove & Wantage station (A417)

 Response: Agreed.

 Strategy Amendment: We will include a reference to Grove/Wantage in Table 1.1 and refer to the A417.

-12
+11

 Wantage to Oxford rail link (A338 and A420)

 Response: Agreed.

 Strategy Amendment: We will include a reference to Grove/Wantage in Table 1.1 and refer to the A338.

-13 Swind Swindon to Oxford and Birmingham, via Grove & Wantage (A420, A34 and A338).
+Swindon to Oxford and Birmingham, via Grove & Wantage (A420, A34 and A338).
 Response: Agreed.
 Strategy Amendment: None - already dealt with by the proposed amendments above.

-14 Witney and Carterton to Oxford rail link (A40) Response: This is not a currently a rail corridor.
+Witney and Carterton to Oxford rail link (A40) Response: This is not a currently a rail corridor.
 The congestion problems on the A40 between are well known and are mentioned on page 14 of the draft Rail Strategy.
 There is no immediate rail solution, although we have identified a Carterton rail link as a very long term project on page 91.
 Strategy Amendment: None.